Button Menu

 Graduation Requirements

-Graduation requirements and special academic programs at DePauw University lead to the Bachelor of Arts degree and three degrees in the School of Music: Bachelor of Music, Bachelor of Musical Arts, and Bachelor of Music Education.
+Graduation requirements and special academic programs at DePauw University lead to the Bachelor of Arts degree and three degrees in the Institute of Music: Bachelor of Music, Bachelor of Musical Arts, and Bachelor of Music Education.

 This page contains an overview of graduation requirements.
 Complete information about the degree requirements can be found in the University Catalog and vary by the year a student entered DePauw.